 The Company is primarily exposed to interest rate risk through its loan facility.
-During the year, this was with Industrial and Commercial bank of China (London branch).
+During the year, this was with BNP Paribas, London Branch (previously, Industrial and Commercial Bank of China (London Branch)).
 The sensitivity is as follows:

-• Borrowings vary throughout the year as a result of the Board's borrowing policy.
-Borrowings (net of cash) at the year end were £9,127,000 (2021: £25,123,000) and if that level of borrowing was maintained for a full year, then a 200 basis points change in SONIA (up or down) would decrease or increase net revenue and total net return after taxation by approximately £183,000 (2021: £502,000).
+Borrowings vary throughout the year as a result of the Board's borrowing policy.
+Borrowings (net of cash) at the year end were £14,892,000 (2022: £9,127,000) and if that level of borrowing was maintained for a full year, then a 200 basis points change in SONIA (up or down) would decrease or increase net revenue and total net return after taxation by approximately £298,000 (2022: £183,000).